These diamond buying tips include need-to-know information provided in many of the diamond education pages on Everything Wedding Rings.

 AGS = Ideal to 4

 Diamonds which go beyond these grades will have noticeable color tints, diminished brilliance and fire and visually apparent inclusions.
-Diamonds too which have low clarity ratings may also have durability risks due to inner fissures or cracks.
+Diamonds which have low clarity ratings may also have durability risks due to inner fissures or cracks.
 To see diamond grading charts for GIA and AGS diamonds, take a look at EWR's page about Diamond Cut Clarity and Color Charts.

 For some types of diamond cuts, only the highest grade diamonds are recommended because certain types of shapes - like emerald diamonds - can highlight even the slightest flaw.
 Other types of diamond cuts - including the brilliant round - have a little more give and can actually hide small flaws.
 But, even with diamond cuts that are more forgiving it is still best to stay within the grade parameters listed above.